osu-eesc/cms-docs/user-guide/docs/using-site.md

 The primary place for visitors to find educational content is on topic pages.
 This is because analytics and user testing show that people looking for educational content tend to use topic-based navigation first.

 To get to the topic pages, click “Topics” in the black navigation bar at the top of every page.
-There are also links to topics on the home page.

-Each topic has a “landing page” that is semi-curated by topic committees.
+Each topic has a “landing page” that is curated by a topic committee.
 This page contains the most important content for the topic and a description of the work Extension is doing in that area.
 It also links to several other pages that contain more content related to the topic.

 The visitor can click on a link on the landing page to go to the “Browse Resources” page for that topic.
 This page lists all content in the system tagged with the topic in reverse chronological order (newest first).
 Like the search result page, filters on this page narrow the list to content relevant to the visitor.